zeevgoshen/AutoComplete_CSharp_React_CitiesCSV/README.md

 3. Other client side caching strategies can be considered.

-***** Most testing was done manually/unit testing and debugging, also with the e2e option of Cypress.
+***** Most testing was done manually/unit testing and debugging, also with the e2e option of Cypress and Postman.

 <br>
 <b><h2>Input validations are done by Regex both on the client and on the server and might need adjustment regarding special characters, spaces etc...</h2></b>